Updated: May 24, 2021

 Not only are you immersing yourself in the world of work for the first time, but you’re also getting money, which is considered a huge perk.

 However, despite all the excitement, your first job is also the opportunity to start preparing yourself financially for the rest of your life – but what are the best moves to make?
 We’ve put together a quick guide for you below!

-Every month, you can contribute an affordable sum into the account and watch as your balance grows over the months.
+Every month, you can contribute an affordable sum to the account and watch as your balance grows over the months.
 In no time, you’ll have a healthy amount for when you need it.

-Many savings accounts come with an interest percentage too, which essentially means that they will give you money just for having money which helps to build up on your savings – all you have to do is put the money in!
+Many savings accounts come with an interest percentage too, which essentially means that they will give you money just for having money that helps to build upon your savings – all you have to do is put the money in!

 Start Tackling Debts – If You Have Any!

 Not everyone will have worked up debt by the time they get their first job, but if you have student loans or consumer debts hanging over your head, start paying them off now.

 It can be tempting to blow your first paycheck on the purchase you’ve been dying to make but leaving those debts to get bigger and bigger with interest could prove harmful to your credit score or cause issues down the line.